kbravh/portfolio-redux/src/data/writing/cracking-a-captcha-with-tesseract.js/Cracking a Captcha with Tesseract.js.md

 ![Tesseract does a very poor reading of our captcha.](tesseract-white.png)

-Uh oh. 😕 This time, Tesseract read `js~VAN FCW\Vw`.
+Uh oh. 😕 This time, Tesseract read `VAN FCW\Vw`.
 While the captcha looks a lot cleaner to us, we've actually created a lot of new edges which confuses Tesseract.
 Let's take a different approach.

 Instead of painting the pixels white and leaving holes in our characters, we can try to fill in the gaps instead.
 The simplest thing we can do is just paint our current pixel the same color as the one above it.